Frequently Asked QuestionsI've never danced before. Can I come to these classes?

 Does this style of dance have competitions?

 Yes.
-Le Step hosts one competition per year, which is open to people from all around the world.
+Le Step hosts one competition per every two years, which is open to people from all around the world.
 The emphasis at our competition has always been on participating in a fun, friendly competition.
 It is not about 'winning at all costs'.

 Because it is heaps of fun getting together with other dancers in other areas, we also attend competitions held in Sydney and Melbourne.
 You can visit their sites on the links page.